T4GLTD/IIoT/HOL/IOTHubPiHackathon/3b/index.md

 "arduino.additionalUrls": "https://raw.githubusercontent.com/VSChina/azureiotdevkit_tools/master/package_azureboard_index.json"
 ```

-3. Click "F1" to open the command palette, type and select *Arduino: Board Manager*
+3. Press the "F1" key to open the command palette, type and select *Arduino: Board Manager*
 * Search for AZ3166 and install the latest version.
+* Note: An alternative to the "F1" key is to also click View > Command Pallette

 <p align="center">
   <img src="/HOL/IOTHubPiHackathon/images/MXChipIotDevKit_install-az3166-sdk.png" />